nanobox-io/nanobox-guides/articles/ruby/rails/configure-rails.md

 ```

 **IMPORTANT**: The puma configuration above is a minimal configuration sufficient to run your app.
-You should spend some time reading through the comments and configure puma to meet the specific needs of your app.
+We will cover advanced configuration tuning in a later guide.

 ## Add webs and workers
 For your app to run in production, at the very least you'll need a [web component](https://docs.nanobox.io/getting-started/add-components/#web-amp-worker-components).
 Up until now we've been running our app by consoling into the dev environment and starting the rails server.
 In production you'll want this to happen automatically.
 There is also a good chance you'll want some sort of job queue to send emails, process jobs, etc. These would all be ideal tasks for a [worker component](https://docs.nanobox.io/getting-started/add-components/#web-amp-worker-components).